 The quality of both shows are similar and so is the art style.

-Both are modern Battle Shounen anime adapted from popular manga.
+Both are modern Battle Shounen anime with a big focus on adventure and worldbuilding.

-Despite being very colorful and looking kinda childish on the surface, both shows explore some darker themes and have some really shocking and even depressing moments.
+Yet, despite being very colorful and looking kinda childish on the surface, both shows explore some darker themes and have plenty of shocking and even depressing moments.

 Both are really good shounen series.
 They both have young protagonists that set off on adventures, meeting new friends and enemies along the way.
 While both seem to start off with light-hearted action and adventure, they both delve into darker themes later on in the series.
 The powers used in each series are quite similar - only selected people can use it and both rely on the spiritual power of the user.
 Both series have comedic elements, epic battles, interesting characters and heaps of friendship.